NeTEx-CEN/NeTEx/README.md

 ## 1.10 Summary of Changes since v1.11
 ### 2019.02.21 UK-34   TRAVEL DOCUMENT  should not be in FARE FRAME  - remove
  * _Updates to xml schema_:
- 	* netex_travelDOcument.xsd
+ 	* netex_travelDocument.xsd
 	* netex_fareFame.xsd

-### 2019.02.21 UK-07   FareTable - Allow direct containment of FarePRiceRef,
+### 2019.02.21 UK-07   FareTable - Allow direct containment of FarePriceRef,

 * _Updates to xml schema_:
 	* netex_fareTable.xsd